revinate/unification/styleguide-markdown.md

 **jQuery vs Angular**
-- If you wish to use this component with **jQuery**, make sure the primary 'a' tags have the attribute `data-toggle='tab'`, otherwise remove the attribute.
+- If you wish to use this component with **jQuery**, make sure the primary menu 'a' tags have the attribute `data-toggle='tab'`, otherwise remove the attribute.